-&lt;sup>14 See Healthy California for All webpage for description of the methods and assumptions underlying the analysis.

-&lt;sup>15 Full implementation of UF would not be possible in 2022 given both the time needed to secure state and federal approvals and the time needed to implement the new system.
+19 See Healthy California for All webpage for description of the methods and assumptions underlying the analysis, as well as a spreadsheet and companion guide explaining in more detail the expenditures analysis.
+20 Full implementation of UF would not be possible in 2022 given both the time needed to secure state and federal approvals and the time needed to implement the new system.
 2022 is used as Year 1 throughout the analysis to ground the figures in current dollars and to avoid speculation about how long it would take to implement UF, a topic which the Commission did not discuss in depth.